Chiral Floquet systems and quantum walks at half period: The half-step operator

 We will begin with a setting, in which only the chiral symmetry is taken into account, i.e., essential locality is not yet imposed.
 All the statements in the current section will therefore be valid in any lattice dimension, or indeed without considering a local structure of any kind.
 Since some locality condition is usually part of the definition of quantum walks, we thus speak of unitary operators $W,W'$ and a half-space {\it operator}, reserving the term half-step {\it walk} for the setting with locality.
 The indices of essentially gapped chiral unitaries are then reduced to $\six_\pm(W)$, and the right index $\sixR$ is not even defined.
 However, in preparation for the right/left indices we distinguish two kinds of results: One kind, e.g., \Qref{lem:sixFeu} and \Qref{lem:iF}, is valid for essentially unitary $F$, and these can later be applied to half-space projections of $F$.
 The other kind, e.g. \Qref{lem:sixFu}, requires exact unitarity and typically involves the eigenspaces at $\pm1$, assuming implicitly that the operator is normal and thus has a good spectral resolution.

-We begin by writing $F$ as a block matrix with respect to the two eigenspaces of $\ch$.
-Then in \Qref{sec:InxRel} we provide formulas for the indices of $W,W'$ in terms of Fredholm indices of the blocks of $F$.
+In \Qref{sec:InxRel} we provide formulas for the indices of $W,W'$ in terms of Fredholm indices of the blocks of $F$.
 This will imply a necessary index relation for pairs $W,W'$, i.e., $\six_\pm(W)=\pm\six_\pm(W')$.
 The Fredholm Index of $F$ is likewise determined in a straightforward way by the indices of the blocks (\Qref{sec:FredF}).
 But does a half-step operator always exist?
 There are two issues here, discussed in \Qref{sec:existence}.
 We first show that {\it any} essentially gapped chiral $W$ can be written in terms of a half-step operator.
 For pairs $W,W'$ to be related by \eqref{eq:timeframes} we have already established an index constraint.
 Moreover, two unitary operators that can be written as $U_1U_2$ and $U_2U_1$ in terms of other unitaries are always unitarily equivalent.
 This is clearly applies to $W,W'$ in \eqref{eq:timeframes}, so $W$ and $W'$ have the same spectral data as well.
 In addition we will need that the intertwining unitary satisfies a condition involving the chiral symmetry.
 The resulting characterization of pairs $W,W'$ is given in \Qref{thm:twotimeframes}.

 Essential locality is then added to the picture in \Qref{sec:locality}.
 We will impose this as a condition on $F$, which certainly makes sense for an $F$ obtained by continuous driving, but also for more general protocols.
 Since $\ch$ acts locally in each cell, $W$ and $W'$ are then also essentially local.
 For the existence results the inclusion of locality also works: The construction given in \Qref{sec:existence} naturally preserves essential locality.
 So all chiral walks can be written in terms of a half-step walk as well.